-Effective managers will recognize the need to consult with colleagues about the best ways to improve efficiency within their unit or department, and to raise customer service levels.
+Effective managers will recognise the need to consult with colleagues about the best ways to improve efficiency within their unit or department, and to raise customer service levels.
 Useful consultation means that staff must be actively encouraged to provide input to the development of quality customer service, and to the identification and resolution of issued that impact on its delivery.
-Especially, those colleagues which does not have experience, consultation by the experienced is essential to improve their work efficiency at the work place.

-5.2.
+5.1.
 Consultation advice